Empowering Montana: NorthWestern Energy’s expanded role at the Colstrip Power Plant

-NorthWestern Energy is responsible for providing reliable, affordable energy service to Montana communities 24 hours a day, seven days a week.
-By securing majority ownership in the Colstrip Power Plant, we are taking an important step to keep energy dependable and costs reasonable for Montana families and businesses—especially during harsh weather when energy demand is high.
+NorthWestern Energy is proud to provide reliable, affordable energy service to Montana communities 24 hours a day, seven days a week.
+By securing majority ownership in the Colstrip Power Plant, we are taking an important step to keep energy dependable and costs reasonable for Montana families and businesses, especially during harsh weather when energy demand is high.

 Myth: